 The Doctor of Science (D.Sc.) in Information Systems and Communications degree program at Robert Morris University addresses the expanding needs of professionals who conduct research, manage information resources; solve information, communication and technology-related problems in organizations; or who educate or train others in applications of information systems and communications.

-An interdisciplinary degree delivered in an executive education format, the program incorporates the latest international guidelines adopted by information systems and information sciences organizations for the education of professionals who solve problems in a competitive and changing work environment.
+An interdisciplinary degree delivered in a flexible education format, the program incorporates the latest international guidelines adopted by information systems and information sciences organizations for the education of professionals who solve problems in a competitive and changing work environment.

 A Research Doctorate Program